windbench/WEMEP/windconditions/windconditions.rst

 * **Site assessment**: here the main focus was on the microscale model, in particular, in the implementation of mesoscale forcing and boundary conditions for heterogeneous topography (complex terrain and forest canopies) using both Reynolds-Averaged Navier Stokes (RANS) and Large-Eddy Simulation (LES) turbulence models.
 Hence, the validation strategy seeked validation cases from detailed experiments where these modeling feutures would be tested in the prediction of mean flow and turbulence quantities.
 The range of experiments carried out in the NEWA allows testing over a wide range of siting conditions from offshore to coastal transitions to smooth and complex terrain with a without forest canopies.
 Next section provides an overview of these experiments and other open-access datasets that can be used to validate flow models.

-Experiments and other observational datasets
+Experiments and other Observational Datasets
 --------------------------------------------
 The building-block validation hierarchy of :numref:`fig-windconditions-building-blocks` provides a framework to map validation datasets with phenomena of interest at different scales and show how they complement each other to cover a reasonably wide range of wind conditions.
 Site effects are modulated by the regional wind climate which is driven by synoptic weather and local mesoscale processes.